The longer educators stand in opposition to technology in the math classroom, the more challenging it will be to engage today’s students.

 3. Makes abstract mathematical concepts relevant

 Technology can help students realize just how ingrained math is in the real-world.
-Using applications such as Skype or FaceTime in the classroom, teachers schedule video calls with people whose professions require mathematical skills and concepts.
+Using applications such as Skype or FaceTime in the classroom, teachers can schedule video calls with people whose professions require mathematical skills and concepts.

 For example, kids today might be surprised to hear that learning math is vital for someone who creates video games!
 Other career possibilities include computer animation, data science, market research, meteorologist — and that’s just scratching the surface.